 Here’s how that email digest (usually called as RSS-to-email campaign) looks like.

-We use Drip to create an RSS-to-email Workflow that uses a template and sends out this email each week to all our email subscribers.
+I use Drip to create an RSS-to-email Workflow that uses a template and sends out this email each week to all our email subscribers.

 RSS-to-email campaigns are a great way to do multiple things with one shot: you get to nurture your leads (without selling anything); there’s brand recall and memory retention every time your email goes out (once a week mostly), and